apache/incubator-xtable/website/docs/biglake-metastore.md

 3. To ensure that the Storage Account API's caller (your service account used by XTable) has the necessary permissions to write log/metadata files in GCS, ask your administrator to grant [Storage Object User](https://cloud.google.com/storage/docs/access-control/iam-roles) (roles/storage.objectUser) access to the service account.
-4. If you're running XTable outside GCP, you need to provide the machine access to interact with BigLake and GCS.
+4. If you're running Apache XTable™ (Incubating) outside GCP, you need to provide the machine access to interact with BigLake and GCS.
    To do so, store the permissions key for your service account in your machine using
    ```shell
    export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account_key.json
    ```
-5. Clone the XTable [repository](https://github.com/apache/incubator-xtable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](/docs/setup)
+5. Clone the Apache XTable™ (Incubating) [repository](https://github.com/apache/incubator-xtable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](/docs/setup)
 6. Download the [BigLake Iceberg JAR](gs://spark-lib/biglake/biglake-catalog-iceberg1.2.0-0.1.0-with-dependencies.jar) locally.
-   XTable requires the JAR to be present in the classpath.
+   Apache XTable™ (Incubating) requires the JAR to be present in the classpath.

 ## Steps
 :::danger Important:
-Currently BigLake Metastore is only accessible through Google's [BigLake Rest APIs](https://cloud.google.com/bigquery/docs/reference/biglake/rest), and as such XTable requires you to setup the below items prior to running sync on your source dataset.
+Currently BigLake Metastore is only accessible through Google's [BigLake Rest APIs](https://cloud.google.com/bigquery/docs/reference/biglake/rest), and as such Apache XTable™ (Incubating) requires you to setup the below items prior to running sync on your source dataset.
    * BigLake Catalog
    * BigLake Database
 :::